mplspunk/awesome-privacy-engineering/README.md

 * [Privado](https://github.com/Privado-Inc/privado) - Privado is an open source static code analysis tool to discover data flows in the code.
 It detects the personal data being processed, and further maps the journey of the data from the point of collection to going to interesting sinks such as third parties, databases, logs, and internal APIs.
 * [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/get-started-api-pii.html) - To detect entities that contain personally identifiable information (PII) in a document, use the Amazon Comprehend DetectPiiEntities operation.
 * [Octopii](https://github.com/redhuntlabs/Octopii) - Octopii is an open-source AI-powered PII scanner that can look for image assets such as Government IDs, passports, photos and signatures in a directory.
+* [Data Profiler](https://github.com/capitalone/DataProfiler) - DataProfiler is a Python library created by Capital One to make data analysis, monitoring, and sensitive data detection easy.

 ### Privacy Tech Series by [Lea Kissner](https://twitter.com/leakissner?lang=en)
 ---